ericwbailey/ericwbailey.website/source/published/consent-llm-scrapers-and-poisoning-the-well.md

 The prompt injection then coded in such a way that it is hidden both visually and from assistive technology.
 As I understand it, the majority of web scrapers—unlike browsers and assistive technology—ignore these kinds of things by design.

+A more effective version of this would target random parts of random content all over my site, and then inject random gibberish or falsehoods.
+This approach would also be more JavaScript or build process-intensive.
+This approach also increases the surface area of risk for me breaking things.

+I currently still take joy in maintaining my website.
+Thinking of ways to counteract bad actors, and then bending over backwards to do so would quickly rob me of that joy—another existential issue I lay at the feet of the current status quo.

 I do feel guilt over the potential [environmental impact](https://www.washingtonpost.com/business/2024/06/21/artificial-intelligence-nuclear-fusion-climate/) this undertaking might have.
 I also have to remind myself that organizations have pushed the narrative of guilt and responsibility onto individuals, when it is the [organizations themselves that create the most harm](https://www.science.org/content/article/just-90-companies-are-blame-most-climate-change-carbon-accountant-says).

 ## Rage, rage against the dying of the light